 Some people also associate Lemuria with the Tamil creation story, which talks of a lost continent known as Kumari Kandam, said to be the birthplace of Tamil civilization.

 Perhaps not “lost” in every sense of the word, Thule was a lost place to many in the ancient world.
 Considered a mysterious northerly location by many classical European cartographers, Thule was thought to be some of kind of untamed island at the far reaches of Earth’s end.
 The Carta Marina, published in 1539 by Swedish writer Olaus Magnus, depicts Thule as lying just northwest of Scotland’s Orkney Islands, surrounded by large sea monsters.
+The Ancient Roman poet Silius Italicus said the people of Thule painted themselves blue when they went into battle on chariots.
+They hunted bowhead whales (the sea monsters that Magnus was probably referring to) as well as seals and used every part of the animals they caught.
+Their homes were made of whale bones and their clothes were made from sealskin which kept them warm and water-resistant.

 Thule owes one of its first mentions to the Greek explorer Pytheas, who described it as a place where land and sea were blurred “into the consistency of jellyfish.”
 Virgil coined “Ultima Thule” to refer to any place that seems unreachable or unattainable.
 Most modern cartographers contend, however, that Thule was likely modern-day Norway or Iceland, which still would have seemed very exotic to Virgil and his peers.